 Cheers to the most amazing Dutch summer of the last five years!
 I am fully enjoying the warm weather in the Netherlands and have worn all of my shorts and dresses.
 In the last two months, I traveled twice to the UK, hosted guests and experienced my first Dutch heatwave.
 My cell phone also died and left me partly disconnected during three weeks – I still had my work phone and iPad for emergencies.
 To my surprise, it was a pleasant break.
 I also upgraded to a rose gold iPhone that takes amazing pictures.
-The only downside: I lost some photos, but they remain engraved in my memory.
+The only downside: I lost some photos, but they remain forever engraved in my memory.

 What-A-Melon Ice Cream